mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - **Health Checks**: The status of the isntances that are healthy at the time of the health check is inServcie, otherwise is outOfService.
 A health check is a ping, a conenction attempt, or a page that is checked periodically.

+### Amazon CloudWatch

+It monitors AWS resources and applications in real time.
+It collects and tracks metrics, create alarms that send notifications, and make changes to the resources being monitored based on rules you define.

+Types:

+1. Basic monitorning.
+It sends data points to Amazon CloudWatch **every five minutes** for a limited number of preselected metrics at no charge.
+Default option.
+2. Detaild monitorning.
+It sends data points to Amazon CloudWatch **every minutes** and allows data aggregation for an additional charge.
+Need to enable it manually.

+Amazon CloudWatch metrics can be retrieved by performaing a GET request.

+Amazon CloudWatch Logs can be used to monitor, store and acsess log files from Amazon EC2 instances, aWS CloudTrail, and other sources.

+Each AWS account is limited to 5,000 alarms per AWS account, and metrics data is retained for two weeks by default.

+### Auto Scaling

+It allows you to scale your Amazon EC2 capacity automatically by scaling out and scaling in according to criteria that you define.

+Auto Scalling Plans

+- Maintain Current Instance Levels: configure your Auto Saling group to maintain a mininum or spedific number of runnign instances at all times.
+- Manual Scaling: most basic way to scale your resources.
+Case like, release of a new game version that will be available for downoad and require a user registration.
+- Scheduled Scaling: need arises on a predicteable schedule.
+E.g., recurring events in end-of-month
+- Dynamic Scaling: lets you define parameters that control the Auto Scaling process in a scaling policy.

+Auto Scalling Components

+1. launch configuration
+2. Auto Scaling Group.
+A collection of Amazon EC2 instances managed by the Auto caling servcie.
+3. an optional scaling policy

 ## References

 - [AWS Certified Solutions Architect Official Study Guide: Associate Exam](https://www.amazon.com/Certified-Solutions-Architect-Official-Study/dp/1119138558)